ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Summary

 Over 70% of Phase 2–3 clinical trials are executed in whole or in part by contract research organizations.
-Yet CRO selection remains one of the highest-stakes decisions a sponsor makes — a poorly matched CRO is the most commonly cited factor in trial delays exceeding 6 months.
-The CRO industry consolidated significantly in 2023–2025, with the top 5 providers (IQVIA, Labcorp Drug Development, Syneos Health, PRA Health Sciences/ICON, PPD/Thermo Fisher) now controlling 65% of market revenue.
-This guide covers the selection criteria, oversight requirements, and performance indicators that differentiate successful CRO partnerships from costly ones.
+Yet CRO selection remains one of the highest-stakes operational decisions a sponsor makes — a mismatched CRO is the most commonly cited root cause of trial delays exceeding 6 months.
+The CRO market has consolidated sharply: the top five providers (IQVIA, Labcorp Drug Development, Syneos Health, ICON/PRA Health Sciences, PPD/Thermo Fisher) now control roughly 65% of industry revenue.
+ICH E6(R3), effective 2025, has materially changed the sponsor's oversight obligations regardless of how much is delegated to a CRO.
+This guide covers the model decision that shapes everything downstream, the qualification criteria that matter, the regulatory changes that affect every CRO contract, and the performance signals that predict execution quality before a single patient is enrolled.

-Full-Service CRO vs. Functional Service Provider: Which Model Fits?
+Full-Service CRO vs. Functional Service Provider: The Decision That Shapes Everything Downstream

 Qualification Dimension What to Assess Red Flag